akauppi/GroundLevel-firebase-es/README.md

 This repo is intended for professionals and beginners alike.
 Its main point is to showcase how easy, and effective, making web applications in the 2020's can be, when modern tools and techniques are used.

-The repo showcases a full, social web app and has an emphasis on *operating* such an app.
+The repo showcases a full social web app and has an emphasis on *operating* such an app.
 In this it deviates from most templates.
 You can also see it as course material for modern web development (see [Training](TRAINING.md) for courses).

 ## Pre-requisites and tools